Get us in your inbox

-The 20 best snowboarding resorts in the US
+The best snowboarding places to go snowboarding in the U.S.

 Advertising

-If snowboarding will just be one of the activities you're planning for this season, check out our best winter vacation and family vacation ideas for other ideal destinations.
+If snowboarding is just one of the activities you plan for this season, check out our best winter vacation and family vacation ideas for other ideal destinations.

 Advertising

-Tucked away in Colorado, Telluride offers varied terrain ideal for beginners and seasoned snowboarders alike.
-Advanced riders can blaze down the Plunge or hike to the extreme terrain of the 13,000ft Palmyra Peak while newbies can practice their skills on the gentle slopes of Ute Park or Prospect Bowl.
-Don’t expect big crowds here: the slopes are pretty quiet, which means there’s more room for you to enjoy.
+Tucked away in Colorado, Telluride offers varied terrain ideal for beginners and seasoned snowboarders.
+Advanced riders can blaze down the Plunge or hike to the extreme terrain of the 13,000ft Palmyra Peak, while newbies can practice their skills on the gentle slopes of Ute Park or Prospect Bowl.
+Don’t expect big crowds here: the slopes are pretty quiet, so there’s more room for you to enjoy.

 Advertising